axllent/upload2dav/README.md

 # Upload2dav

-A simple golang utility to upload files to a webdav server such as Netxcloud.
+A simple golang utility to upload files to a webdav server such as Nextcloud.

 ## Usage options